 Cost of eCheck Payment Processing

 So what can you expect to pay for eCheck processing?
 Different eCheck processing companies have different terms.
-These are three of the most common eCheck payment processing fee structures:

 - Flat fee: You will pay a flat amount for eCheck processing, regardless of the size of the eCheck.
 Flat fee eCheck fees usually range from $0.30 to $2.50 per transaction.